 In addition to reviewing the benefits and costs assumed in the MTI cost-effectiveness model, the third-party evaluator should identify and summarize non-energy factors and quantify them where feasible without extensive additional investment in data collection.
-These may include factors such as changes to level of service, increased availability of cooling, and improved indoor air quality (for units with air filtration capability), if they prove significant.
+These may include factors such as changes to repair or service costs, improved indoor air quality and health, and improved safety (for example, from reduced fire or burn incidents), if they prove significant.
 Elements like service life will already be included in cost-effectiveness calculations.